koshoridze/nose-hoover-chain-md/README.md

 ## Notes

 * This is a minimal implementation and not intended for production simulations
-* Numerical stability and parameter tuning are left to the user
+* Parameter tuning are left to the user
-* Results should be validated before scientific use

 ## References